 “Sunscreen is the trend in skin care toward prevention in your twenties instead of correction later in life,” Ponzio-Guranio says.
 “The biggest thing you can do to prevent wrinkles, early signs of aging and cancers is to wear sunscreen.
 In fact, it is not even worth using any creams or doing any types of procedures if you do not implement this very basic and simple anti-aging routine.”

 Ponzio-Guarino adds that sunscreens should be broad spectrum—meaning they offer protection from both UVA rays and UVB rays, with at least a 30 SPF.
-Fun Fact: The A in UVA is for aging and the B in UVB is for burns.
+(Here’s a trick to remember the difference: think of the A in UVA for aging and the B in UVB for burns.)
 Elta MD UV Clear SPF 46 is a broad-spectrum sunscreen that not only protects from both aging and burning rays but won’t feel greasy on your skin.
 She also suggests buying clothing with UPF (ultraviolet protection factor) to avoid skin damage if you are outside for long periods of time.

 Related Reading: What Is Atmospheric Aging?